MRI

 Learn More About MRI

 Magnetic Resonance Imaging (MRI) produces images of the body’s internal structures by passing radio waves through a powerful magnetic field.
 Differing frequencies of radio waves are produced by the different body structures, in return, and these are mapped and converted into digital images by a computer.
-MRI is especially good for imaging soft tissues in the body, including the brain, nerves, muscles and organs.
+MRI is especially good for imaging soft tissues in the body, including the brain, nerves, muscles, organs.

 Through Tallahassee Diagnostic Imaging, RAoT features the latest, most advanced technology to benefit patients by offering you quality images to assist your clinician in your diagnosis and treatment plan.
 The latest MRI designs were created with your comfort in mind.
-TDI offers both open and high field MRI, hosting the only Toshiba 3T Magnet featuring Pianissimo technology in the North Florida, South Georgia region.
-Pediatric sedation is also available through our location inside TMH.
-Your clinician will determine which MRI is best for you.

 Please let us know if you have any of the following: